thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 with a Lanczos window and radius four.

-In order to demonstrate that the proposed method is effective in finding the subsample peak in situations other than normalized cross-correlation of ultrasound images, we also examined interpolation after regularization with a Bayesian regularization method [McCormick2011]_.
+In order to demonstrate that the proposed method is effective in finding the subsample peak in situations other than normalized cross-correlation with ultrasound radiofrequency (RF) data, we also examined interpolation after regularization with a Bayesian regularization method [McCormick2011]_.
 Where noted in the results, two iterations of the regularization method where applied to the normalized cross-correlation.
 The parameter of the algorithm, the strain regularization sigma (SRS), was 0.15